 How To Make Vinyl Labels With Cricut

-To begin we’re going to make vinyl labels.
-These are definitely the easiest DIY labels to make and they can be made with any Cricut machine.
-For this project, we’ll need any Cricut machine, chalkboard or dry-erase vinyl, and a LightGrip mat.
+To begin, we're going to make vinyl labels.
+These are definitely the easiest DIY labels to make, and you can make them with any Cricut machine.
+For this project, we'll need any Cricut machine, chalkboard or dry-erase vinyl, and a LightGrip mat.

 How To Upload Label SVG To Design Space

-I am including all the file types just in case you have a different type of cutter.
+I am including all the file types just in case you have a different kind of cutter.
 For Cricut, you are looking for the SVG file.
-It may look like an HTML document on your computer but it will upload fine.
+It may look like an HTML document on your computer, but it will upload fine.

 How To Select Individual Label Shapes

 This file includes a large variety of different label shapes.
-If you don’t want to cut out all of them, you can pick and choose the ones you do want to cut.
-In the layers panel, click Ungroup and that will ungroup each label into individual label shapes.
-Now you can delete the ones you don’t want to use.
+If you don't want to cut out all of them, you can pick and choose the ones you do want to cut.
+In the layers panel, click “Ungroup” to ungroup each label into individual label shapes.
+Now you can delete the ones you don't want to use.

 How To Resize Label Shapes

-To resize the label, click on an individual label and then either drag from the corner to resize or type in your size in the top toolbar.
+To resize a label, click an individual label, then either drag from a corner to resize or type your size in the top toolbar.
 You can even change the shape by unlocking the size tool.
-This will allow you to make them wider or taller, whatever you want.
+This will let you make them wider or taller, whichever you prefer.

-Once you have each label the size you want, click Make It.
+Once you have each label to the size you want, click “Make.”
 Depending on your machine, it might ask you a few questions.
-We are going to put this material on a mat so we’ll select that option and then click Continue.
+We are going to put this material on a mat, so we'll select that option and then click “Continue.”

 How To Make Multiples Of Each Label

-There are two different ways you can create duplicates of these labels.
+There are two ways to create duplicates of these labels.
 The easiest way is from the mat screen.
-Up at the top adjust the project copies to how many total labels you want.
+At the top, adjust the project copies to the total number of labels you want.

 The other option is from the canvas screen.
-Click each label and then select duplicate from the layers panel.
-This is the better option if you don’t want the same number of each label.
+Click each label, then select “Duplicate” from the Layers Panel.
+This is the better option if you don't want the same number of each label.

 Cutting Vinyl Labels